InternetNZ is a non-profit, charitable open membership organisation with a vision of a better world through a better Internet.

-To make sure .nz is run effectively and fairly, we have two wholly owned subsidiary companies focused on specific roles as follows:
+To make sure .nz is run effectively and fairly, we have a wholly owned subsidiary company focused on specific roles as follows:

-InternetNZ and its two subsidiary companies together make up the “InternetNZ Group”.
+InternetNZ and its subsidiary company together make up the “InternetNZ Group”.

 The InternetNZ group is funded from the registration fees for .nz domain names.
 In the 2014/15 year this income totalled approximately $8.7 million.